martijnat/crypturd/README.md

 # USE AT YOUR OWN RISK

-I make no guarantees towards the safe implmentaton of these algorithms.
+I make no guarantees towards the safe implementation of these algorithms.

 # mcrypto